 What are the specific priorities proposed for the Caribbean region?

 The key areas of cooperation for the regional partnership with the Caribbean include addressing climate change, vulnerability, citizen security, good governance, human rights, human development and social cohesion.
 In the same way, fostering inclusive growth, deepening regional integration and ocean governance as well as reducing natural disasters effects are also high on the agenda.

 What are the specific priorities proposed for the Pacific region?

 The large number of island nations and their huge maritime territories make the Pacific countries an important player for the EU in tackling global challenges, particularly with respect to their vulnerability to natural disasters and climate change.
 Other priorities should focus on maritime security, sustainable management of natural resources, good governance, human rights, especially gender equality, and inclusive sustainable growth.

-Will regional organisations have a role in the post-Cotonou partnership?
+Will regional organisations have a role in the post-2020 partnership?

 The growth of regional bodies has been a significant trend since the 1990s.
 Across the ACP countries, numerous regional organisations have emerged.
 Some have become key actors in international relations.
 The African Union, the Pacific Islands Forum and Cariforum especially have strengthened their respective roles, as have sub-regional organisations in Africa, including ECOWAS and SADC.
 The EU and the ACP countries will continue to rely on a multi-level system of governance that allows taking action at the most appropriate level (national, regional, continental or ACP), in line with the principles of subsidiarity and complementarity.

-Will the civil society and private sector have a role in the agreement?
+Will non-state actors have a role in the agreement?

 The Agreement should include a provision establishing that third parties that subscribe to the values and principles underpinning the Agreement and have an added value in fostering the specific objectives and priorities of the Partnership may be granted observer status.